 North America, primarily in the Midwest and eastern United States.
 Poison ivy typically doesn’t reside in the western United States, desert areas, or at high altitudes.

-THE MANY HOMES OF POISON IVY: 5 PLACES TO LOOK
+WHERE DOES POISON IVY GROW?
+5 PLACES TO LOOK

 Poison ivy annually invades yards because of the “edge effect.”
 That’s when seasonal weather patterns cause wooded areas at the fringes of yards to dry out, creating a perfect habitat.